Umuzi-org/ACN-syllabus/content/topics/java-specific/concurrency/_index.md

 }
 ```

-Now, for the execution of the task, we can use this invoker.
+Now, for the execution of the task, we can use this invoker:

 ```
 public void execute() {